The Mole (Australian TV series) season 5: Episode 8

 Orienteering: The players were assigned to camp out in the countryside on a night when the temperature was forecast to drop to -5 °C. Their camping gear was hidden in the area in front of them.
 They were told to split into two duos and one player left on his own to hunt for their gear.
 They had two hours to get to find their gear and return to form their campsite at the starting position.
 They were given maps and GPS's to help them find the bags.
 At each of three locations, the players were presented with a choice of either camping gear or money for the group kitty - the first choice was $1,000 or some food, the second was $2,000 or sleeping bags and mats, and the third was $5,000 or a tent.
 Craig, who was on his own, chose the gear every time, while Liane and Kristy chose $6,000 and the sleeping mats, and John and Liz opted for the money at each site.
-Craig, Liane, and Kristy returned to the starting position well before the time limit, but John and Liz, mistakenly traveling over a hill when the fastest way would have been around it, were too late and their money didn't count.
+Craig, Liane, and Kristy returned to the starting position well before the time limit, but John and Liz, mistakenly traveling over a hill when the fastest way would have been around it, were too late and their money did not count.
 The host came back to them late in the night and offered two beds in a camper van, for $2,000 from the kitty.
 Liane and Kristy took the opportunity to get out of the cold, reducing the group's winnings for this assignment to $4,000.